Supervision of Bachelor Theses

 Dissertation Project: Response-able Design / Designing Response-ability - Patterns of Responsible Design of Intelligent Energy Systems

-- An ethnography and interpretive pattern analysis of permaculture and passive energy system design,
+– an ethnography and interpretive pattern analysis of the design of permaculture and passive energy systems

-- A theoretical exploration of the notion of social gestalt and responsibility as responses in human engagement with the environment and technology, esp. in phenomenology, gestalt theory, schema theory, sociology of practice, and pragmatism.
+– and a social theoretical examination of the concepts of social form (Gestalt), social design (Gestaltung) and responsibility as responsiveness in human engagement with the environment and technology, especially in new materialism, posthumanism, actor-network-theory, sociology of practice, Gestalt theory, schema theory, process philosophy, and pragmatism.

 Texts: